Q. Describe the most common types of jobs you do for your clients.

 Various Clients in Southeast Michigan (Portraits and Family Sessions)

 Q. What advice do you have for a customer looking to hire a provider like you?

-A. NEVER hire an event or wedding photographer who is not fully insured!
-This is for your own safety, and it's the mark of a responsible professional.
-You should also verify that the photographer brings back-up equipment.
+A. NEVER hire an event or wedding photographer who is not insured!
+This is the mark of a responsible professional.
+Always verify that the photographer brings back-up equipment.